snowfrz/App-Installer/README.md

 - ~Cannot install any apps because of SSL requirement for itms-services installations~ FIXED
 - ~Uploads fail because the server does not return JSON, but rather, plaintext.~ FIXED
 - ~Server does not return download link~ FIXED
-- Installation of apps creates a "scar" app on the home screen that cannot be deleted as far as I know.
+- ~Installation of apps creates a "scar" app on the home screen that cannot be deleted as far as I know.
 Similar issues arose back in the days of NoJailbreakApps and other such no-jailbreak stores.
-Scar app disappears eventually if you simply put it in a folder.
+Scar app disappears eventually if you simply put it in a folder.~ NOT FIXED, BUT AN OFFICIAL WORKAROUND IS INCLUDED IN THE APP.
+WE WILL CONTINUE WORKING TO FULLY FIX IT.
   Workarounds:
   You can get rid of scar apps by doing one of two things.
   1. "Delete" the scar app using iOS' home screen editing mode, then put it in a folder.
 It will disappear eventually.